 Wedding photo

-See prices and find a guide to wedding photography below the images.
+See prices and a guide to wedding photos below the images.

 Half day - approx. 5 hours

-You will get between 80-100 pre-edited photos in this package.
+You'll receive between 80-100 fully edited photos in this package.

-Full day - from start to bridal waltz
+Full day - from start to the first dance

 Guide to choosing a wedding photographer